The Zeta Tail Distribution: A Novel Event-Count Model: Basic Distribution Properties

-for all $x\in\mathbb{Z}^{+}$, which implies that the PMF is strictly decreasing over its entire sample space, with mode at $x=1$.
+implying that the PMF is strictly decreasing over its entire sample space (with mode at $x=1$) -- another similarity with the $\textrm{Geometric}\left(p\right)$ PMF.

-The three subsections below provide a summary of the new distribution's basic properties, including analytic expressions for its various moments and generating functions, as well as its hazard function.
-These expressions involve several special functions, including the Hurwitz zeta function (defined in Section 2), Stirling numbers of the second kind,
+The four propositions below summarize the new distribution's basic properties, providing analytic expressions for its moments, generating functions, reliability functions, and formulation as a mixture distribution.
+These results make use of several special functions, including the Hurwitz zeta function (defined in the Introduction), Stirling numbers of the second kind,